 The Wisconsin Regional Artists Association (WRAA) cosponsors the Statewide Exhibit and Conference in September.
 Half of the awards are eligible for WRAA members only.
 They publish an informative newsletter, Contour Notes, four times a year.
 Membership is $20 a year.
 If you are interested in joining WRAA, contact Beverly Balakhovsky, 625 N. Segoe Rd. #902, Madison, WI 53705, 608-237-6362, firstname.lastname@example.org or visit the WRAA Application Form Web page.

 The first Rural Art Exhibit was held at the Memorial Union during Farm and Home Week in 1940.
 Under the guidance of John Steuart Curry, the exhibit grew rapidly, expanding from 30 nonprofessional artists in 1940 to over 100 by 1947.
-The energy and enthusiasm of Curry's successor, Aaron Bohrod, the WRAP directors, James Schwalbach and Ken Kuemmerlein, and the help of the Wisconsin Regional Artists Association have continued to make the exhibition and workshops cornerstones of activity for nonprofessional artists throughout the state.
+The energy and enthusiasm of Curry's successor, Aaron Bohrod, and the WRAP directors, James Schwalbach, Ken Kuemmerlein, Leslee Nelson, and now Helen Klebesadel, along with the ongoing support of the Wisconsin Regional Artists Association, has ensured that exhibitions and workshops have remained cornerstone activities for nonprofessional artists throughout the state for over 75 years.

 Helen Klebesadel, 21 N Park St, 7th Floor, Madison WI 53715, Phone: 608-262-3056, E-mail: email@example.com.